Strikersoft/poa/README.md

 boot();
 ```

-It should open dummy Poa screen.
+It should open a dummy Poa screen.

 #### Adding some routes